-Supreme Court Overturns Precedent In Property Rights Case.
-A Sign Of Things To Come?
+Supreme Court Overturns Precedent In Property Rights Case — A Sign Of Things To Come?

 A sharply divided U.S. Supreme Court ruled Friday that property owners can go directly to federal court with claims that state and local regulations effectively deprive landowners of the use of their property.

-The 5-to-4 decision overturned decades of precedent that barred property owners from going to federal court until their claims had been denied in state court.
+The 5-4 decision overturned decades of precedent that barred property owners from going to federal court until their claims had been denied in state court.

 Federal courts are often viewed as friendlier than state courts for such property claims.
 The decision, with all five of the court's conservatives in the majority, may have particular effects in cities and coastal areas that have strict regulations for development.

-Property owners and developers have often complained that zoning rules and other state and local regulations effectively take their property for public benefit, and that the constitution requires that they be paid just compensation.
+Property owners and developers often have complained that zoning rules and other state and local regulations effectively take their property for public benefit, and that the Constitution requires that they be paid just compensation.

 The court's decision came in the case of Rose Mary Knick, who owns 90 acres of land in Scott Township, Pa.
 Knick's home and a grazing area for her horses are on the land, as well as a small cemetery where her neighbors' ancestors are allegedly buried.

-When the town enacted a rule requiring all cemeteries to be open to the public during daytime hours, Knick went to state court seeking a judgment that the state had in effect taken her property.
+When the town enacted a rule requiring all cemeteries be open to the public during daytime hours, Knick went to state court seeking a judgment that the state had in effect taken her property.
 When the town withdrew its notice that she was violating the local cemetery law, the state court said Knick could not prove that she was being harmed.

-So, she went to the federal courts, which threw her case out based on decades-old Supreme Court decisions that have consistently required property owners to go to the state courts before appealing to the federal courts.
+So, she went to the federal courts, which threw out her case based on decades-old Supreme Court decisions that have consistently required property owners to go to the state courts before appealing to the federal courts.

 On Friday, however, the U.S. Supreme Court reversed the first of those decisions, a 1985 ruling that required property owners to take their complaints to the state courts first.
-Instead, the court majority said Knick and other property owners may go directly to federal court seeking compensation for limits on their property rights.
+Instead, the court majority said Knick and other property owners seeking compensation for limits on their property rights may go directly to federal court.

 "We now conclude that the state litigation requirement imposes an unjustifiable burden" on a property owner's claim that his or her land has been effectively taken for public benefit without the government paying just compensation, wrote Chief Justice John Roberts.